MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcmenubar-class.md

 ### <a name="return-value"></a>Valore restituito

-Restituisce TRUE se l'utente può scegliere di visualizzare le etichette di testo sotto le immagini.
+Restituisce TRUE se l'utente può scegliere di visualizzare le etichette di testo in immagini.

 ### <a name="remarks"></a>Note